-Not many people realize that ridesharing giant Uber was actually once a tiny startup here in the great state of California.
+Not many people realiㄑze that ridesharing giant Uber was actually once a tiny startup here in the great state of California.

 Uber changed the face of how the public gets their transportation needs met.
 But it is also changing the face of traffic law here in California and around the nation.

 Each new ridesharing driver adds one more vehicle to the already crowded roadways.
 Lyft and Uber drivers are still first and foremost drivers.
+Just like all drivers, Uber and Lyft operators should have insurance covering their vehicle.
+Quote radar is a resource to compare prices on Uber insurance.

 As such, statistics tell us the average driver will be involved in one to three accidents during their driving years and ridesharing drivers are no exception to this.